 In 1986 construction of a maintenance garage was completed and occupied by the Authority for the purpose of housing and storage of Authority vehicles and equipment.

 On May 30, 1986, the Authority experienced the first major physical problem with their gravity system as a result of a major flood which occurred in the drainage basin area.
 Damage occurred to isolated areas of the system on the Blue Run interceptor, Indianola interceptor and the force main.
-The State of Pennsylvania has reimbursed approximately $320,000 of these damages.
+The State of Pennsylvania reimbursed approximately $320,000 of these damages.

 The flood work involved stone bank protection along the force main, bypassing and abandoning the old Indianola interceptor, and cleaning the main line sewer from the pump station to Emmerling Park, and all of the Blue Run interceptor.
 While this work was progressing in the spring of 1987, another major storm hit the Russellton area of the system in May, rupturing and dislocating approximately 80' of the 24" main transmission line from Russellton to Harmarville.
 Emergency repairs were undertaken for the total cost of approximately $25,000.

-In 1989, the Authority advertised for the rehabilitation of major portions of the older systems of Indianola, Russmont and Victor Plans taken over during construction of the new system.
+In 1989, the Authority advertised for the rehabilitation of major portions of the older systems of Indianola, Russmont and Victory Plans taken over during construction of the new system.
 The estimated cost of construction for these areas was approximately $175,000.
-The cost of this work has been partially funded by the Environmental Protection Agency (EPA), and PA.
+The cost of this work was partially funded by the Environmental Protection Agency (EPA), and PA.
 DEP.
 The Authority also made application for funding of the construction of sanitary sewers in the Superior area of West Deer Township.
 These projects were completed.
-The area has been cited as a chronic area of nonfunctioning septic systems.
+The area has been cited as a chronic area of non-functioning septic systems.
 A significant matter relative to the EPA project was completed in 1989.
 The Authority finalized the settlement of Contracts 75-3, 75-4, and 75-8 with Ferry Contracting and received a release of liability from West Deer Township for streets under the Contract.

 In 1990, the Authority completed the rehabilitation of the Indianola and Russmont Sewers using the EPA funding, and completed the design of the Fawn Haven area rehabilitation project which was submitted for the approval of EPA funding.